tlswg/tls13-spec/draft-ietf-tls-tls13.md

 describes a concrete attack on constructions that do not bind to the server's certificate (see also {{Kraw16}}).
 It is unsafe to use certificate-based client authentication when the client might potentially share the same PSK/key-id pair with two different endpoints.
-Without an extension to indicate otherwise, implementations MUST NOT combine external PSKs with certificate-based authentication of either the client or the server.
+Implementations MUST NOT combine external PSKs with certificate-based authentication of either the client or the server unless an extension indicates otherwise.

 If an exporter is used, then it produces values which are unique and secret (because they are generated from a unique session key).